nomilous/ntree/README.md

 TODO: It emits change events.

+TODO: Configure patch emit to supply doc path, doc type

+TODO: Configure patch emit to use full path in patch ops

 TODO: Standardize change op names (json patch?)

 TODO: What happens on orphaned branch when still got ref but deleted nearer root (in tree, on disk)

 TODO: Delete renames to .YYMMDD.HHMMSS.mmm.deleted

+TODO: functions are bound to containing doc as this

+TODO: functions use in.

+TODO: array support

+TODO: lazy loading

 ## eg.